Days Countdown

 Rituals and Celebrations

-- Dhanteras: The first day, dedicated to wealth and prosperity.
+- Dhanteras: Dedicated to wealth and prosperity.

 Symbolism of Lights